Northeast PA Sites

 Additional services we provide include a Ryan White HIV Clinic, an Alzheimer’s and Dementia Unit, a Pennsylvania Center of Excellence for Opioid Use Disorder, a preventive Lifestyle Medicine curriculum, and an emerging Street Medicine Program.

-Most recently, we introduced a 34-foot mobile medical and dental unit, called “Driving Better Health,” that provides medical and dental services to hard-to-reach populations, meeting patients in the communities where they live, learn and work.
+Most recently, we introduced a 34-foot mobile medical and dental unit, called “Driving Better Health,” which provides medical and dental services to hard-to-reach populations, meeting patients in the communities where they live, learn, and work.

 The Wright Center’s innovative learning environments throughout Northeast Pennsylvania provide diverse clinical experiences for physician learners in the community locations that need them most.

 Our unique National Family Medicine Residency (NFMR) Program was established in 2013.
 Our residents live and work in four regions across the United States while addressing physician workforce shortages and escalating rural healthcare disparities.

 ● Tucson, Arizona (El Rio Health,Cherrybell Clinic)

 ● Hillsboro, Ohio (HealthSource of Ohio, Hillsboro Pediatrics & Family Practice Clinic)

 ● Auburn, Washington (HealthPoint CHC, Auburn North clinic)

 ● Washington, D.C.
 (Unity Health Care, Parkside and Upper Cardozo clinics)